abhishekchaturvedi-07/next-LaxmiTelcom/nextshop/readMe.md

     Update Quanity In The Cart
     35.  add select box for quantity - add UpdateCartHandler function in cart.js and replace total quantity with select option with quantity numbers
     36. handle select box change by writing code in UpdateCartHandler function and dispatch that with reducer - ADD_CART_ITEM

+     Save Cart Items
+    37. install js-cookie package to save cart item in cookie
+    38. save and retreive cart items in cookies.
+Store js to store the cookie fetch the cookie
+    39. Dynamic from next/dynamic -> to get rid of hydration failed error and load Cart.js in client side
+    40. Layout.js -> useState and useEffect to calculate and update the cartItem count and update the change in header menu and get rid of hydration failed error
+    41. add eslint rule node:yes to get rid of eslint error in promise in dynamic function